jaspector

 No public source was found showing a general county building permit requirement for ordinary residential or commercial construction in unincorporated McMullen County.
 Publicly verified permit requirements are narrower: floodplain development permit for development in areas of special flood hazard, OSSF permit and approved plan to construct, install, alter, extend, repair, or operate an on-site sewage facility subject to state-law exemptions, subdivision plat approval for regulated subdivision activity, and pipeline or road crossing permit for constructing pipelines across county-jurisdiction road corridors.

-Typical processing time is OSSF review must be completed within 30 days after receipt according to public septic permitting guidance.
+Building permit processing times in unincorporated McMullen County, TX typically run OSSF review must be completed within 30 days after receipt according to public septic permitting guidance.
 No posted processing-time estimate was found for county floodplain, pipeline, or subdivision approvals..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated McMullen County, TX.
 The following work is generally exempt: For OSSF only: no permit required if the OSSF serves a single-family residence on a tract of 10 acres or more, is not causing a nuisance or polluting groundwater, all parts are at least 100 feet from the property line, effluent is disposed of on the property, and the residence is the only dwelling on the tract.; For OSSF only: emergency repairs such as replacing tank lids, inlet and outlet devices, and repair of solid lines do not require a permit, but must be reported to the permitting authority within 72 hours after repairs begin.; For subdivision platting only: McMullen County adopted exceptions including certain agricultural splits, certain family transfers, certain all-lots-over-10-acres divisions with no regulated roads, certain veterans land board transfers, some state-owned land splits, certain political-subdivision floodplain transactions, one retained tract for later subdivision, and certain transfers to adjoining owners.
 See Exhibit F of the subdivision regulations for exact legal conditions..
 Note: No public exempt-work list was found for a general county building permit program because no such countywide general building permit program was publicly documented.
+When in doubt, confirm with the local building department before starting work.